Role guide

 The Lover: Vote Protection Tactics

-Lover strategy — choosing who to protect, reading the table, and avoiding costly mistakes.
+Lover strategy — choosing who to protect, reading the village, and avoiding costly mistakes.

 You decide who can't be voted out tomorrow.
-That's an enormous power — you can save an innocent Citizen from a mislynch, protect a revealed Sheriff from a desperate Mafia push, or accidentally shield a Mafioso and hand the game to the wrong team.
+That's an enormous power — you can save an innocent Villager from a misvote, protect a revealed Seer from a desperate Werewolf push, or accidentally shield a Werewolf and hand the game to the wrong team.
 The Lover is a high-stakes gamble every single night.

 Role Card